Jump to the content

 | Germany

-• A clear commitment to use for the global protection of children in the coalition agreement.
-The future federal government must specifically support children in conflict areas and provide the necessary funds.
-It is intended to ensure that those responsible for crimes against children are consistently held accountable in conflicts.
+• The coalition agreement includes a clear commitment to the global protection of children.
+The future German government must provide targeted support for children in conflict zones and allocate the necessary resources.
+It should also ensure that those responsible for crimes against children in conflicts are consistently held accountable.